WoolyBeard/misty-vale-project/Adventures/The Brimstone Below The Mire/21-brimstone-below-the-mire.md

-## Travelling near the sulphured swamp, IE within 1 hex around 21.
+## Travelling near the Sulphured Swamp
+> Roll on these tables when travelling around or in hex 21.